Table of contents

 If you keep critical events at around the same time every day, your schedule will be less chaotic, your work hours will be more productive, and your breaks will be more rewarding.

-Identify and Eliminate “Time-Wasters”
+Identify and eliminate “time-wasters”

 Whether it’s Instagram, Netflix, or your stamp collection, the distractions in our homes dramatically outweigh those in the office.
 While a desktop at your workplace might block you from distracting websites, it’s rare to have those same blockers on our PCs.